Supporting the Future of Work Post Covid

 “As IT, we doled that out cautiously and, in some cases, we leveraged auditors’ concerns that certain positions shouldn’t work from home,” says Ralph Labarta, CIO/CTO at the HR services provider Engage PEO.
 “Although the intent of those barriers was good, the rules were rewritten overnight.
 The auditors say this position shouldn’t work from home?
 Well that’s great, but the office is closed…”

-Read the entire article by Minda Zetlin by clicking here.
+Read the article by Minda Zetlin here.

 What do you think?
 Let us know.